bigdale123/bigdale123.github.io/content/posts/First Post! Learning how to use Hugo to host Obsidian files.md

 Actually, I think i'll keep this script separate from the whole publishing part.
 That way I can port over the obsidian files, test the server first to make sure everything renders OK, then do the publishing.
 Or at least a separate function, that way I can ask if somebody wants to build and push.

 Just to make it easier on myself, I have set the publish dir in my `config.toml` to `docs`, since Github Pages natively supports using this directory as the build directory.
 Honestly, it's kinda dissapointing that GitHub won't let you pick any folder in your branch, you're stuck between /docs or /.
 Here's the config.toml section:
+*EDIT:* I ended up undoing this for a custom github action, see next step.
 ```toml
 # -- Site Configuration --
 # Refer to the theme docs for more details about each of these parameters.